 The programs provide around the clock staff supervision for the clients.
 A home atmosphere is maintained and assistance is provided as needed so that our clients can fulfill their daily needs and preferences.
 Medical care coordination, medication administration and fiscal management are additional services offered.

 These programs are geared towards teaching the clients how to become self-sufficient in a number of areas.
 Most common areas include social skills, household skills and daily hygiene.
 Each client has a personal “plan” which is tailored to their abilities.
 Along with the educational aspect of the program, community integration and recreation play a major part in the total service of the program.
 Recreational activities include Special Olympics, museums, local theaters, overnight trips, dances and dining out at local restaurants, to name a few.
+During the pandemic we have come up with many ways to bring recreation to us whether it was an organized virtual museum tour or outdoor dining events on our properties.
+Check out our Facebook page to view photos from our recently held food truck events.

 (click on a picture for larger view)